fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Chart Types
 ^^^^^^^^^^^

-When creating a Report, by default, every question type wil have its appropriate chart item which allows for an immediate level of satisfaction when viewing large sets of data.
+When creating a Report, by default, every question type will have its appropriate chart item which allows for an immediate level of satisfaction when viewing large sets of data.
 But, selecting the appropriate chart item is required when dealing with specific question types.
 Below are:

 1) An example of how the Chart Item looks like
 2) The only question types available to certain items